 At the conclusion of each subjects HSC assessment program, Irrawang High School will submit a school-based assessment mark to NESA for each student.
 The mark will be based on a student's performance in the tasks in Irrawang High School's assessment program.
 The assessment mark submitted by Irrawang High School is adjusted (moderated) by NESA to produce the assessment mark that appears on individual student HSC results.
 The purpose of moderation is to place the assessment marks awarded by all schools in each course on the same scale.
-Irrawang High School students in the HSC examination.
+Irrawang High Schools course assessment marks are adjusted based on the performance of the Irrawang High School students in the HSC examination.
 The rank order of students as submitted by the school is not changed.